 A Catholic School for Boys was opened in January in St Marie's Churchyard fronting on to Dunchurch Road.

 1855 A Catholic School for Girls was opened in August in St Marie's Churchyard adjacent to Oak Terrace.

 1856 Richard Elborowe's school and almshouses moved in May to Hill Street and St John Street respectively, when their original site in High Street was purchased for building of Town Hall.

-Mr Hopewell’s Ilminster Academy, Classical & Commercial School, opened in Albert Street; it relocated from Edgeworth Cottage (North Street).
+Mr Hopewell’s Ilminster Academy, Classical & Commercial School, was relocated in Albert Street from Edgeworth Cottage (North Street).

 Temperance Society formed.

 1857 Rugby Flour and Bread Co Ltd established.

 Warwickshire Constabulary formed providing cover for the whole county except certain boroughs which retained their separate forces.

 Miss Nicholson’s School for Girls moves to larger premises, Irton Craig, in Newbold Road.